ROSEN, RECOGNIZED INVESTOR COUNSEL, Encourages ADTRAN Holdings, Inc. Investors to Inquire About Securities Class Action Investigation – ADTN

-WHY: Rosen Law Firm, a global investor rights law firm, announces an investigation of potential securities claims on behalf of shareholders of ADTRAN Holdings, Inc. (NASDAQ: ADTN) resulting from allegations that ADTRAN may have issued materially misleading business information to the investing public.
+WHY: Rosen Law Firm, a global investor rights law firm, continues to investigate potential securities claims on behalf of shareholders of ADTRAN Holdings, Inc. (NASDAQ: ADTN) resulting from allegations that ADTRAN may have issued materially misleading business information to the investing public.

 SO WHAT: If you purchased ADTRAN securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
 The Rosen Law Firm is preparing a class action seeking recovery of investor losses.